John Martin

 In 1995 we constructed an important upgrade to the ZEUS detector, a 10 tonne calorimeter to detect forward scattered neutrons from the ep collisions.
 This project was instigated by Dr. G. Levman in our Toronto group and has allowed us to probe the structure of the pion.
 A useful mental picture to understand this idea is that the proton occasionally "mutates" into a neutron and a positively charged pion.
 The electron then scatters from the pion rather than the original proton.

-The T2K experiment will measure the most important remaining parameter of this new neutrino oscillation physics, which involves the transition from muon-neutrinos to electron-neutrinos.
-The experiment, which started taking data early in 2010, directs a beam of muon-neutrinos from the J-PARC laboratory to SK, a distance of 295 km, where we search for the appearance of electron-neutrinos.
-If the strength of this transition is non-zero (we know already that it is quite small), T2K will then be able to measure a possible violation of matter - antimatter symmetry in the neutrino sector, by comparing oscillation results from neutrino and anti-neutrino beams.
-This is vitally important for understanding the deep mystery how the universe became dominated by matter over anti-matter shortly after the BIG BANG.
+The T2K design goal was to measure the most important remaining parameter of the neutrino oscillation physics, which is a "mixing angle" involving the transition from muon-neutrinos to electron-neutrinos.
+If the strength of this transition is non-zero (it was known pre-T2K that it is quite small or possibly even zero), it would be possible to search for a violation of matter - antimatter symmetry, called "CP", in the neutrino sector, by comparing oscillation results from neutrino and anti-neutrino beams.
+This is vitally important for understanding the deep mystery of how the universe became dominated by matter over anti-matter shortly after the BIG BANG.
 (Fortunately this happened, or we matter creatures wouldn't be here to cogitate upon such profound questions...!)

-The large earthquake in March, 2011, interrupted the T2K data-taking and caused some damage to the accelerator complex and the experiment.
-However, recovery is well underway and neutrino beam operations are expected to resume in December, 2011.
-The Canadian group on T2K involves physicists from TRIUMF and six universities, Victoria, UBC, Regina, Toronto, York and Montreal.
-We have designed and built many important parts of the neutrino beam monitoring systems and the "near" detector at 280m from the neutrino production target, which measures the flux and direction of the neutrinos before they have a chance to oscillate.
+T2K directs a beam of muon-neutrinos from the J-PARC laboratory to SK, a distance of 295 km, where we search for the appearance of electron-neutrinos.
+The Canadian group on T2K involves physicists from TRIUMF and five universities, Victoria, UBC, Regina, Toronto, York.
+We designed and built many important parts of the neutrino beam monitoring systems and the "near" detector at 280m from the neutrino production target, which measures the flux and direction of the neutrinos before they have a chance to oscillate.
 During 2009 we installed and commissioned these detectors in Japan and the first neutrino events were seen on November 22, 2009.